 Here’s what we’ll cover:

 - How does selling to an iBuyer work?

 - Should I sell my home to an iBuyer?

 What is an iBuyer?

-An iBuyer is a company that uses technology to make an offer on your home quickly or “instantly” as the term implies. iBuyers represent a dramatic shift in the way people are buying and selling homes, offering in many cases, a simpler, more convenient alternative to a traditional home sale.
+An iBuyer is a company that uses technology to make an offer on your home instantly. iBuyers represent a dramatic shift in the way people are buying and selling homes, offering in many cases, a simpler, more convenient alternative to a traditional home sale.

 How iBuyers operate varies, but the underlying idea is that a company estimates the value of your home and makes an offer.
 If you accept, they take on the burden of owning, marketing, and reselling the home.
 Depending on the service you choose, the benefit is the certainty of an all-cash offer and more control over when you move.